picolloo/blog-rest-api/README.md

 - [ ] Readme update
 - [ ] API Documentation

+## Stories

+- I got some problems with sqlite3 running on linux so I've made a test database withing the same docker of the current database.

 ## Description

 **Challenge goal**: The purpose of this challenge is to give an overall understanding of a backend application.
 You’ll be implementing a simplified version of news provider API.
 The concepts that you’re going to apply are: